rupeshtiwari/rupeshtiwari.github.io/_drafts/azure-service-bus-basics.md

 ### Filters

-boolean filter
+Boolean filter
-SQL filter : sql like sub set of filter conditions exists, is null, text pattern matching correlation filter: exact case sensitive match application defined property like tenant id. example if tenant id = 43 then only send the copy to subscriber.
+SQL filter : SQL like sub set of filter conditions exists, is null, text pattern matching correlation filter: exact case sensitive match application defined property like tenant id. example if tenant id = 43 then only send the copy to subscriber.

 Action: are to modify the message that u r receiving before it delivered when filter has match.

 ![](https://imgur.com/rvdSIhS.png)

 Creating rule

 ![](https://imgur.com/2YNk60U.png)

 Creating SQL filter